 The widespread use of digital tools and platforms across different HR processes will generate massive volumes of data that can be leveraged to provide actionable insights, make smarter predictions, and drive ‘intelligent’ decision-making.

-From the smarter assessment of candidate-fitment for hiring to continuous assessment of employee performance and training needs, and even prediction of retention risk of individual employees.
+From the more thoughtful assessment of candidate-fitment for hiring to continuous evaluation of employee performance and training needs, and even prediction of retention risk of individual employees.

 Hence, analytics and artificial intelligence will play a much bigger role in 2021 and beyond.
 HR systems will be expected to provide real-time insights and decision-making capabilities.